WinTer1165/My-100-Days-of-Code-in-Python/README.md

 Completed a simple blackjack game.

 ##Update 06: 27 JUN 2022
 I made a new game.
-But my solution didn't match with Dr. Angela Yu's final code :(
+But my solution didn't match with Dr. Angela Yu's final code :( I also finished debugging section after a nap :)